 So take a deep breath, do a quick meditation, and set yourself, and your puppy, up for success.

-As soon as you see any change in behavior, swoop in and transfer your puppy to the puppy training pad.
+As soon as you see any behavior change, swoop in and transfer your puppy to the puppy training pad.

 This means you need to supervise your puppy at all times.
 You have several options available to you: